-Investments - Investments consist of unrestricted and restricted investments, and are carried at fair value, as determined in an active market, except for investments in Florida State Board of Administration Fund B. Investments in Fund B are recorded based on the Pool's share of the fair value of its underlying portfolio.
+Investments - Investments consist of unrestricted and restricted investments, and are carried at fair value, as determined in an active market.

-Accounts Receivable - The accrued interest and accounts receivable primarily consists of amounts billed to individuals via one or more unpaid toll notices for tolls not paid at the point of System use.
+Accounts Receivable - The accrued interest and accounts receivable primarily consists of amounts billed to individuals via one or more Pay by Plate invoices for tolls not paid at the point of System use.
 This item also includes interest earned but not paid by the end of the fiscal year, or amounts due from individuals or other entities for prepaid items or for services provided.
-This amount is recorded at the net realizable value; therefore, a provision for doubtful accounts has been made for the estimated amount of uncollectible unpaid toll notices based on historical information.
+This amount is recorded at the net realizable value; therefore, a provision for doubtful accounts has been made for the estimated amount of uncollectible Pay by Plate invoices based on historical information.